 - A: Are there many books on that shelf?

-B: Yes, there are. / No, there aren't. - A: How many students are there in your class?
+B: Yes, there are. / No, there aren't. - A: How many teachers are there in your school?

 II.
 Uncountable Nouns